JacobZuo/nd2reader/README.md

 This is a small tool to load '.nd2' image stack into Matlab with 'ND2SDK' Windows (The Linux version is provided [here](https://github.com/JacobZuo/nd2reader-linux)).
 The SDK is provided [here](https://www.nd2sdk.com/) by [Laboratory Imaging](https://www.laboratory-imaging.com/).

-The windows version is 'Master' branch and if you needed Linux version you can change to 'Linux' branch and download it.

 For now, only uint16 mono-color ```.nd2``` file is supported.
 The reader can get the infomation of channel infomation and loops infomation of the file.

 **Knowing issues:**